Stop! Your Lease Extension in Cottingham Could Be FREE

 Cottingham property with a lease extension is almost the same value as a freehold

-Leasehold premises in Cottingham with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges warrant it.
+Leasehold premises in Cottingham with more than 100 years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender Requirement